danielvarga/hunalign/README.md

 ### License

-hunalign is licensed under the GNU LGPL version 2.1 or later.
+hunalign is licensed under the GNU LGPLv3 or later.

 ### Reference